zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 Imagine you have a hospital where at least one person has to be present oncall, and a person can give up oncall if at least there is another oncall.

-Now the only two persons oncall update their individual records to give up oncall at the same time, and the system could end up with 0 persons oncall.
+Now the only two persons oncall update their individual records to give up oncall at the same time (check if there is another person on-call using a count(select) on all, if so, give up its own on-call), and the system could end up with 0 persons oncall.

 This is a **write skew**, not a dirty write or lost update, since the two transactions are updating two different objects.
 This can be thought of a generalization of the lost update problem: two transactions read the same objects, then update some objects (different in this case, same  in the case of dirty writes or lost updates).